tarunV45/Hack/README.md

 # AGrin Legion
-AI based solutions for agricultural problems.
+AGrin Legion ('A Green' Legion) provides AI based solutions for agricultural problems.
 Done as a part of the Hack and Tackle hackathon, 2022.

 ### Backend Usage:
 * Navigate to 'backend' folder